DelazJ/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

 The listbox in the center part of the :guilabel:`Symbology` tab lists the classes together with their ranges, labels and symbols that will be rendered.

-Click on **Classify** button to create classes using the chosen mode.
+Click on :guilabel:`Classify` button to create classes using the chosen mode.
 Each classes can be disabled unchecking the checkbox at the left of the class name.

 To change symbol, value and/or label of the class, just double click on the item you want to change.